tensorlakeai/rerank-ts/README.md

 # reranker-ts

-`reranker-ts` is a lightweight TypeScript library for re-ranking search results from retreival systems.
+`rerank-ts` is a lightweight TypeScript library for re-ranking search results from retreival systems.

 Adding Re-Ranking almost always improves accuracy of retrieval pipelines.
 If you are building a RAG application, and using semantic search or full-text search using this library to re-rank the results will improve accuracy of the application in most cases.
 However, re-ranking usually adds some amount of latency.
 We have added knobs in the LLM ReRanker to control latency.